NumPy is great. But it lacks a few things that are conducive to doing statisitcal analysis. By building on top of NumPy, pandas provides

 First off, they are not the kind of indexes you'll find in SQL, which are used to help the engine speed up certain queries.

-es are about lables.
-This helps with selection (like we did above) and automatic alignment when performing operations between two DataFrame
+In pandas, Indexes are about lables.
+This helps with selection (like we did above) and automatic alignment when performing operations between two DataFrames or Series.

 df.index